 Introduction

 If you're serious about serving fair trade coffee in your cafe, hotel, or office, the equipment you choose is just as important as the beans.
 Fair trade certification ensures farmers receive fair wages and sustainable practices, but without the right gear, even the best beans can end up as a mediocre cup.
 In this guide, we'll walk you through how to choose fair trade coffee equipment that maintains bean quality, meets your volume needs, and aligns with your sustainability goals.
-For a complete overview of offering fair trade coffee in your business, check out our

 Ultimate Guide to Fair Trade Coffee for Foodservice Businesses.